bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 in JavaScript and **jQuery** is that you have a thing called a **callback** function.
 What you can do after the toggle(500) is you can pass in a function that runs with its parentheses and curly braces like so.
-In here we could put alert (\'done! \') something like that.
+In here we could put alert (&apos;done! &apos;) something like that.
 This function will run after this animation has been completed.
-In fact, I\'m going to make this a little bit longer so that you can really see that it waits and runs after the animation has been completed.
+In fact, I&apos;m going to make this a little bit longer so that you can really see that it waits and runs after the animation has been completed.